Overview of this article

 In official tournaments, the bamboo swords will be weighed in based on these rules.

-Article 2 of the Bylaws and Article 3 of the Rules (Bamboo Swords) are as follows:
+Bylaws Article 2 Article 3 of the Rules (Bamboo Swords) is as follows:

 -